quintel/documentation/docs/main/import-export.md

 title: Import and export of electricity
 ---

+This page explains how import and export of electricity between countries in the EU will effect the future electricity market.

 ## Integration of the electricity markets

 The electricity market is one of the last markets in the EU facing cross-border integration.
 Most industries are already competing in the EU Single Market.
 The proposal of the European Commission to create a common European energy policy was an important step towards harmonising national markets into working regional markets and finally a pan-European market.